srkovnar/wherehouse/subsystems/communication/README.md

 **esp8266_sta_router_test**: Test interactions between ESP8266 station and web server via router

 ### ESP8266 Firmware

 **esp8266_release**: Firmware to be used on device
-- This is the code being used in the *midterm demo*!
+- *This is the code being used in the midterm demo*!

+## Schematics

+Schematics for the Communication subsystem are stored in the `wherehouse/subsystems/communication/Schematics` directory.